anvix9/llama2-chat/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE]([LICENSE](https://choosealicense.com/licenses/mit/)) file for details.

 ---

-## 🙏 Acknowledgments

-We thank the research community for their valuable feedback and the developers of the open-source tools that made this work possible.